No-code business intelligence service y42 raises $2.9M seed round – TechCrunch

 Given his background, it’s maybe no surprise that y42’s focus is on making life easier for data engineers and, at the same time, putting the power of these platforms in the hands of business analysts.
 Dang noted that y42 typically provides some consulting work when it onboards new clients, but that’s mostly to give them a head start.
 Given the no-code/low-code nature of the product, most analysts are able to get started pretty quickly — and for more complex queries, customers can opt to drop down from the graphical interface to y42’s low-code level and write queries in the service’s SQL dialect.

-The service itself runs on Google Cloud and the 25-people team manages about 50,000 jobs per day for its clients. the company’s customers include the likes of LifeMD, Petlab and Everdrop.
+The service itself runs on Google Cloud and the 25-people team manages about 50,000 jobs per day for its clients.
+The company’s customers include the likes of LifeMD, Petlab and Everdrop.

 Until raising this round, Dang self-funded the company and had also raised some money from angel investors.
 But La Famiglia felt like the right fit for y42, especially due to its focus on connecting startups with more traditional enterprise companies.

-“When we first saw the product demo, it struck us how on top of analytical excellence, a lot of product development has gone into the y42 platform,” said Judith Dada, General Partner at LaFamiglia VC.
+“When we first saw the product demo, it struck us how on top of analytical excellence, a lot of product development has gone into the y42 platform,” said Judith Dada, general partner at LaFamiglia VC.
 “More and more work with data today means that data silos within organizations multiply, resulting in chaos or incorrect data. y42 is a powerful single source of truth for data experts and non-data experts alike.
 As former data scientists and analysts, we wish that we had y42 capabilities back then.”

 Dang tells me he could have raised more but decided that he didn’t want to dilute the team’s stake too much at this point.
 “It’s a small round, but this round forces us to set up the right structure.
-For the series, A, which we plan to be towards the end of this year, we’re talking about a dimension which is 10x,” he told me.
+For the Series A, which we plan to be towards the end of this year, we’re talking about a dimension which is 10x,” he told me.